CRA and US LLCs: The Tax Classification Trap Canadians Face

 | Retained earnings | Can retain earnings in the LLC without immediate Canadian tax (unlike FAPI, which taxes on accrual) |

-The last point is notable: with a corporate election, the FAPI rules may still apply to passive income earned by the corporation, but active business income earned by a corporation in the US is generally not FAPI.
-The corporate election makes it easier to establish that the income is "active business income of a foreign affiliate" rather than personal service income flowing through a disregarded entity.
+That last point matters.
+With a corporate election, FAPI rules may still apply to passive income, but active business income earned by a US corporation is generally not FAPI.
+The corporate wrapper makes it far easier to argue the income is "active business income of a foreign affiliate" rather than personal service income flowing through an invisible entity.

 Get structural patterns other founders miss